23rd Division (South Vietnam): Battle of Kontum

 In the early hours of 25 May, PAVN mortar and artillery fire increased enough to indicate preparation for a major attack.
 In the southern quadrant, the artillery fire kept the ARVN 23rd Division in their bunkers.
 Under the artillery cover, the PAVN sappers, some dressed in ARVN uniforms, moved into the buildings south of Kontum Airfield.
-In the early morning of 26 May, the PAVN attacked the Division from the north with tank/infantry teams.
+In the early morning of 26 May, the PAVN attacked the division from the north with tank/infantry teams.
 At first light, Hawk's Claw was able to destroy nine tanks, two machine guns, and one truck.
 This effectively stopped the momentum of the attack.
-Later in the day Col. Ba threw a battalion of the 44th Regiment into the fight.
+Later in the day Ba threw a battalion of the 44th Regiment into the fight.
 This limited the PAVN penetration of the ARVN lines.
 After dark, attacks on the 45th and 53rd Regiments increased with the 45th facing the heaviest action.
 Tactical air support was diverted to supporting the regiment including two B-52 strikes scheduled for 02:30 on 27 May and this blunted the attack.
 That same morning the 44th Regiment woke to discover PAVN tank and infantry within their perimeter.
 The area hadn't been properly secured and T-54 tanks were within 50 yd of the bunkers.
 The defenders were able to use M-72 LAW fire to slow the tanks.
 By dawn, Hawk's Claw helicopters arrived from Pleiku.
 The dense smoke obscured the action but the Hawk's Claw crews were still able to destroy two T-54 tanks.
 With helicopters to neutralize the tanks, the ARVN infantry was able to stop the advance of the PAVN.
 The battle see-sawed back and forth on 28 May.
 The PAVN occupied bunkers and buildings in sections of the city and were too well fortified to be destroyed by air or artillery attacks.
 However, their ability to launch a sustained attack seemed to be gone.
 With US and RVNAF air superiority, PAVN troops could not receive adequate food and supplies from their bases in the jungle.
-The Division counterattacked on 30 May and by midday on 31 May had ejected the PAVN from the city.
+The division counterattacked on 30 May and by midday on 31 May had ejected the PAVN from the city.

 On 6 June, the PAVN's B3 Front Command mobilized their last reserve unit, the 66th Regiment to cover the withdrawal of all remaining within the city.
-From 29 May to 8 June the Division went bunker to bunker cleaning out the remaining PAVN forces.
-On 9 June the city of Kontum was declared fully secure by the Division commander, Ly Tong Ba, who had been promoted to Brigadier General.
+From 29 May to 8 June the division went bunker to bunker cleaning out the remaining PAVN forces.
+On 9 June the city of Kontum was declared fully secure by the division commander, Ba, who had been promoted to brigadier general.

-In mid-June the Division launch a helicopter raid against the PAVN-occupied Tân Cảnh Base Camp and several other raids with limited results.
+In mid-June the division launched a helicopter raid against the PAVN-occupied Tân Cảnh Base Camp and several other raids with limited results.
 Ground operations were conducted along Route 14 however ARVN control extended barely 10 km past Vo Dinh.
 To the south Route 14 to Pleiku was cleared of PAVN by the end of June.